PawaniHasara/Library-Management-System/README.md

 # Library-Management-System
 Working on a C# Console App for Library Management, without database integration.

-A team of 5 members collaborating on this project.
+In this application, there are functionalities of adding new books to the library, removing books from the library collection, registering library members, removing members from the library's records, searching information about a specific book, searching information about a library member, displaying the names of all the books in the library, displaying the names of all the registered members, lending books to the library members, managing the return of borrowed books, displaying information about book lending transactions, displaying the list of overdue books and calculating fines for members based on the overdue period.
+In addition to these, There is a login method to increase the security of the system.